Twins vs. Royals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Tyler Mahle (1-2) to the mound for his fifth start this season.
+- The Twins will hand the ball to Pablo Lopez (1-2) for his sixth start of the season.

 |Opponent